nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Find command feature

 #### What it does
 Looks for a show in a list of shows and displays all the shows that match the user's input.
-If the user's input contains no prefixes, `find` will do a general search through all fields in the `Show` class.
+If the user's input does not contain any prefixes, `find` will do a general search through all fields in the `Show` class.

 #### Implementation
 <img src="images/FindSequenceDiagram.png">